CoryMcCartan/website/content/projects/president-2020/index.md

 </li>
 </ul>

-As for the other scenarios, it's much more likely that Biden will win the popular vote but lose the election, like Clinton in 2016, than that the same will happen to Trump.
+As for the other scenarios, it&rsquo;s much more likely that Biden will win the popular vote but lose the election, like Clinton in 2016, than that the same will happen to Trump.